eth-sri/soltix/README.md

 would normally fail due to the contract set getting purged when the generation command ends.
-In order to address this, a local filesystem directory can be mounted as container volume to store contracts - this is also desirable when working on test code (log files are unfortunately not available on the host yet).
+In order to address this, a local filesystem directory can be mounted as container volume to store contracts - this is also desirable when working on test code.

-To store contracts in the host's current working directory ($PWD) and address them from the container by using a "/VOL" prefix, the following example commands generate and execute a contract set containing one contract ($PWD/TMP):
+To store contracts in the host's current working directory (in $PWD/TMP) and address them from the container by using a "/VOL" prefix, the following example commands generate and execute a contract set containing one contract):

         docker run --mount type=bind,source=$PWD,target=/VOL soltix ./soltix/bin/generate-contract-set.sh 1 1 1 1 1 1 /VOL/TMP --complete
         docker run --mount type=bind,source=$PWD,target=/VOL soltix ./test-env-truffle/bin/run-all-tests.sh /VOL/TMP 0

 Generated contract sets can automatically be parallelized with docker instances, as described in the section on [combined generation and execution](#generating-and-executing-contracts).
+These scripts also remove the necessity of storing intermediate generated contracts in a mounted volume.

 ### Introduction